What is nanotechnology?

-The Health and Safety Executive (HSE) in the United Kingdom cautions "We do not recommend that you rely on hazard information for 'similar' nanomaterials in your risk assessment unless you have good data to confirm this approach is appropriate."
+The Health and Safety Executive (HSE) in the United Kingdom cautions "In general, we do not recommend that you rely on hazard information for 'similar' nanomaterials in your risk assessment unless you have good data to confirm this approach is appropriate."

 In 2010, the Institut de recherche Robert-Sauvé en santé et en sécurité du travail (IRSST) reported the following:

-This concern regarding carbon nanotubes (CNTs) and other biopersistent high aspect ratio nanomaterials (HARNs) is also noted by the HSE which states "in view of the evidence for lung damage and lack of information on the effects of long-term repeated exposure, a higher level of control is warranted for CNTs and biopersistent HARNs."
+This concern regarding carbon nanotubes (CNTs) and other biopersistent high aspect ratio nanomaterials (HARNs) is also noted by the HSE.

-NIOSH also cautions that current occupational exposure limits for "normal" chemicals or materials may not equally apply to related nanoparticles.
+NIOSH also cautions that current occupational exposure limits for "normal" chemicals or materials may not equally apply to related nanomaterials.

 (From: Approaches to Safe Nanotechnology, NIOSH

 In all cases, more studies are needed to determine the health concerns for humans.
-How a nanoparticle enters the body and the effect it may have depends on many factors including:
+How a nanomaterial enters the body and the effect it may have depends on many factors including:

 Current research indicates the following:

-Nanoparticles can be deposited in all areas of the respiratory tract depending on the size and composition of that particular nanoparticle.
+Nanomaterials can be deposited in all areas of the respiratory tract depending on the size and composition of that particular nanomaterial.
 They can also enter the blood and lymph circulation systems and be distributed throughout the entire body.
 When in the blood system, they can be taken up by the liver, spleen, bone marrow, heart and other organs.

-While this area is not as well researched, early studies have shown nanoparticles tend to pass through the gastrointestinal (GI) tract and are eliminated quickly.
-Again, this effect is dependant on the properties of the specific nanoparticle.
+While this area is not as well researched, early studies have shown nanomaterials tend to pass through the gastrointestinal (GI) tract and are eliminated quickly.
+Again, this effect is dependent on the properties of the specific nanomaterial.

-There have been limited studies done the possible exposure to nanoparticles to a worker.
-As with any process, workers can be exposed through the manufacturing process, as well as the maintenance and clean up of the equipment.
+As with any process, workers can be exposed through the manufacturing process, use and handling, as well as the maintenance and clean up of the equipment.

-- Whether the particles are dry or in a solution.
+- Whether the particles are dry, in a solution, or encapsulated

 NIOSH indicates the following examples as areas or activities where exposure could occur: